kaihendry/hendry.iki.fi/cv/resume.md

 June 2016 - March 2018 | Singapore

-- Administrated a complex multi-region fault tolerant and scalable service on AWS infrastructure
+- Ensured high availability and scalability by administrating a complex multi-region, fault-tolerant service on AWS.
-- Created internal tools leveraging AWS SDK Golang V2 to roll out of ~150 channels on AWS Elemental media{live,package}
+- Developed operational tooling using AWS SDK Golang V2 to automate the rollout of ~150 channels on AWS Elemental media services, improving efficiency and consistency.
-- Wrote the {static site, playlist} generator in Golang to deliver video over the AWS CDN faster and with more rendition features
+- Authored a Golang-based static site and playlist generator to optimize video delivery over AWS CDN, enhancing performance and feature set
 - Wrote Vue.JS / AWS JS SDK serverless app to ingest video with metadata

 Tech Stack: